DanielSmith/alap/docs/core-concepts/expressions.md

 ```

 Every expression is one or more comma-separated segments.
 Each segment is a chain of terms joined by operators.
 A term is either a parenthesized sub-expression or a single atom.

+For the full formal specification with operator semantics and worked input/output examples, see the [Expression Spec](spec.md).

 ## Beyond selection